Hesperian Health Guides

 Chapter 23: Spinal Cord Injury

 The spinal cord is the line of nerves that comes out of the brain and runs down the backbone.
 From the cord, nerves go out to the whole body.
 Feeling and movement are controlled by messages that travel back and forth to the brain through the spinal cord.
-When the cord is damaged, feeling and movement in the body below the level of the injury are lost or reduced.
+When the cord is injured, feeling and movement in the body below the level of the injury are lost or reduced.

 Level of the injury